 10 Recipes for Dairy-Free Greens

 Substantial research seems to support green leafy vegetables for cancer prevention in general, and dairy has been lambasted in many cancer studies.
 So why not enjoy these easy recipes for dairy-free greens!
-They’re also plant-based and gluten-free to help meet a variety of dietary needs.
+These recipes are also plant-based and gluten-free to help meet a variety of dietary needs.